umhau/umhau.github.io/_posts/2021-8-24-cheap-power.md

 - AC/DC
 - engines
 - power
+- solar
+- thermal
+- generation
 categories: other
 ---

 Crypto mining is apparently getting pretty big, and apparently GPU crypto mining is still a thing these days.
 The cool part is how it's become an arbitrage (big word...am I using it right?) to convert electricity into dollarinos.
-Since I have some space, and my neighbors aren't likely to be bothered by noise pollution, I think it could be valuable to find the cheapest (legal) source of electricity I can.
+Since I have some space, and my neighbors aren't likely to be bothered by noise pollution, I think it could be valuable to find the cheapest (legal) source of electricity I can and convert it into crypto.

 Considered options: